LIDAR & HYPERSPECTRAL IMAGING AT THE NEAR SURFACE OBSERVATORY

 System Specifications Imaging system consists of 50 Megapixel natural color/color infrared DigiCAM camera; Hyperspectral camera-HyperScan VNIR-micro 16, which covers spec-tral range from visible (0.4μm) to near infrared (1 μm) with 255 spectral bands; HyperScan SWIR-2500 sensor, which covers spectral range from 1μm to 2.5μm with 300 spectral bands; Broadband MWIR sensor, which covers spectral range from 3 to 5μm; and Microbolometer longwave infrared (LWIR) sensor, which covers spectral range from 7 to 15μm.

 Specifications for the Chiroptera's topographic, bathymetric and hyperspectral capabilities

-Among the first studies employing the Bureau's Chiroptera lidar unit is the BEG lidar team's regional lidar survey near Dead Horse, Alaska in July and August, 2013.
+Among the first studies employing the Bureau's Chiroptera lidar unit is the BEG's regional lidar survey near Dead Horse, Alaska in July and August, 2013.
 The survey, covering an area of roughly 450 square kilometers, gathered more than 13 billion topographic data points and more than 1.5 billion bathymetric data points.